osoc21/ldes2service/README.md

 ## Config file

-The LDES Replicator is a CLI that takes a JSON file for configuration.
+The LDES Replicator is a CLI that takes a JSON file for configuration, an example can be found [here](/osoc21/ldes2service/blob/main/config.json.example).

 ```json
 {